mesosphere/marathon/docs/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

   for details.

-Since this is confusing, we recommend to configure ports assignment for docker containers in `container.docker.portMappings` instead, see [Docker Containers doc page]({{ site.baseurl }}/docs/native-docker.html#bridged-networking-mode)).
+Since this is confusing, we recommend to configure ports assignment for docker containers for `BRIDGE` networking in `container.docker.portMappings` instead, see [Docker Containers doc page]({{ site.baseurl }}/docs/native-docker.html#bridged-networking-mode)).

 Alternatively or if you use the Mesos Containerizer, pass zeros as port values to generate one or more arbitrary